laxertu/eric-api/README.md

-A ready - to use SSE messaging API.
+A ready - to use SSE messaging microservice implementation.
 Intended for internal use only (all is public here by the moment).

 Backend relies on https://github.com/laxertu/eric